 There is a movie being shot now from the video game, “Tekken.”
 Lateef Crowder (below left) is rumoured to be playing Eddy Gordo.
 Crowder, who was born in Salvador Bahia, Brazil, is a gymnast, stuntman and capoeira practicioner and is perfect for the role.
 You all may remember Tekken where two fighters square off in a death match.
 It is a match likened to chess because you are calculating and using all types of techniques to throw the opponent off guard.
 Each fighter in Tekken has a different style.

 The Afro-Brazilians were deadly in using this art against the Portuguese oppressors, but disguised the movements in dance forms and African instruments… most notably the one-stringed berimbau.
 In capoeira, there is the “roda” or the circle where the “jogo” or game is played.
 It is here where you will see the dynamics of a chess match played.
 To those who say capoeira is not a martial art, don’t be mistaken.
 The sheer power, unpredictability and grace make capoeira an amazing cultural artform.
 Capoeira appears to be an ancestor of “breakdancing.”

-You can read my essay, “Chess and the Beauty of Capoeira,” but enjoy the videos below.
+You can read my essay, “The Beauty of Capoeira and Chess,” but enjoy the videos below.
 Although I was never a video game enthusiast, can’t wait until Tekken movie comes in 2009!